varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

    - Answer: G major (D has 2 sharps, G has 1)

 3. What key is opposite C major on the circle?
-   - Answer: F♯/G♭ major (enharmonic keys)
+   - Answer: Fâ™¯/Gâ™­ major (enharmonic keys)

 4. Starting from A major, move 2 steps clockwise.
 What key?
    - Answer: B major (A → E → B)

-5. Starting from E♭ major, move 3 steps counter-clockwise.
+5. Starting from Eâ™­ major, move 3 steps counter-clockwise.
 What key?
-   - Answer: D♭ major (E♭ → A♭ → D♭)
+   - Answer: Dâ™­ major (Eâ™­ → Aâ™­ → Dâ™­)

 ---